 - Popping in and out of the shower when I’m in a hurry happens, of course, so I stock the shower with just the right shower gel so no matter how long I may linger or quickly I want to get clean, it can be a spa-like experience of caring for my skin.

 - Working from home means that I could easily slob out and exist in yoga pants and worn out tshirts.
 Been there, done that and it makes me feel crappy.
-So, I’ve devised a uniform of sorts to wear: solid skorts or dark jeans paired with sweaters or polos, presentable for unexpected visitors, lunches with girlfriends or video conferences.
+So, I’ve devised a uniform of sorts to wear: solid skorts or dark jeans paired with sweaters or polos, presentable for any impromptu video conference.

 - When it comes to getting dressed, I wear my nice lingerie every day.
 I have a growing collection of costume jewelry that mixes and matches with all my uniform choices.
 And, my favorite perfume and lipstick are a part of my daily routine.
 Because each of these details brings me to the here and now.

-- I use a basic sketchbook as my journal, which may not seem fancy or special, but I love the heaviness and feel of the paper and the invitation to write as large or small as I desire.
-And, I only use my favorite pens to write with there.
+- I only use my favorite pens to write with.
 (If you’re curious, it’s the Uniball 207 medium point BLX Ink Pens).

-- When JB arrives home from work, we sit on the deck and enjoy a glass of wine as we share the tales of the day.
+- When JB arrives home from work (or ends his work day if he’s working from home), we sit on the deck and enjoy a glass of wine as we share the tales of the day.
 We enjoy the fresh air and the golfers going by while we chat.
 The wine we drink is the same wine I’d choose for a dinner party.

 - We must eat, of course, so when I make dinner, I only serve it on dishes that make me feel excited to dive in.
 I have deep autumn themed bowls for serving stews and holly-edges plates for Christmas.
+And my non-holiday dishes are these beautiful white porcelain ones.
 I no longer keep dishes that I don’t love.

 As you can see, none of these examples are super expensive nor do they require that I stand on one foot while facing south on every second Tuesday.
 Yet each of these tiny details and small pleasures demand that I am present.